HowieMa/lstm_pm_pytorch/README.md

 This is pytorch implement of [LSTM Pose Machines](https://arxiv.org/pdf/1712.06316.pdf)

-please note that this model is used for my own datasets.
+Please note that this model is used for my own datasets.
 But the architecture and training are very close to the original model, please feel free to use it for your own project.

-I will update this repo recently.

 ## Prerequisites
 * Python 2.7